Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 (b) Recruitment is defined as the process of identifying prospective employees and encouraging them to apply for jobs within the organisation.

-• Improved employee morale and reduced absenteeism.
+• Improved employee morale and confidence through enhanced competence.

 Q5.
-Ms. Neeta recently completed her Post-Graduate Diploma in Human Resource Management.
-A few months from now a large steel manufacturing company appointed her as its Human Resource Manager.
-As of now, the company employs 800 persons and has an expansion plan in hand which may require another 200 persons for various types of additional requirements.
-Ms. Neeta has been given complete charge of the company’s Human Resource Department.
+Ms Neeta recently completed her Post-Graduate Diploma in Human Resource Management.
+A few months from now, a large steel manufacturing company appointed her as its Human Resource Manager.
+As of now, the company employs 800 persons and has an expansion plan in hand, which may require another 200 persons for various types of additional requirements.
+Ms Neeta has been given complete charge of the company's Human Resource Department.

 (a) State any two functions she must be performing.